BMW 7 Series: Third generation (E38; 1994)

 The E38 is the third generation of the 7 Series, which was produced from 1994 to 2001.
 The model range consisted of standard length and long wheelbase ("iL" models) sedans.

 The petrol engines available consisted of straight-six, V8 and V12 engines.
 The E38 was the first 7 Series to be available with a diesel engine; initially, a turbocharged straight-six, which was joined by a twin-turbocharged V8 in 1999.

 The E38 was the first car available with curtain airbags.
 It was also the first European car to offer satellite navigation and the first BMW to offer an in-built television.

+In 1999, the model received a facelift.

 Fourth generation (E65/E66/E67/E68; 2001)

 The E65/E66/E67/E68 is the fourth generation 7 Series, which was produced from 2001 to 2008.
 The model range consisted of standard length and long wheelbase ("Li" models) sedans.

 The E65/E66/E67/E68 was the first BMW to include iDrive, "flame-surfacing" exterior styling, active anti-roll bars, a 6-speed automatic transmission, an electronic smart Key (dispensing with the traditional metallic key) and night vision.
 The 760i model was the world's first production V12 engine to use direct injection.